Knitter/seeddms-alt/README.md

 of an uploaded document will not be preserved if the filename contains non ascii characters.

+Turn off magic_quotes_gpc in your php.ini, if you are using a php version below 5.4.

 1. Using the installation tool
 ------------------------------